hydro-sdk/hydro-sdk/README.md

 Obligatory Flutter stateful counter showcase

 ## examples/host-args/
-An example demonstrating how to pass arguments from a host Flutter application through to embedded Hydro content.
+An example demonstrating how to pass non-trivial arguments, including `Widget` trees from a host Flutter application through to embedded Hydro content.
 See also https://github.com/chgibb/hydro-sdk/blob/master/test/smoke/host-args_test.dart

 ## examples/hotel-booking/
-A line for line port of https://github.com/cybdom/hotel_booking_ui .
+A line for line port of https://github.com/cybdom/hotel_booking_ui
 Demonstrates a small but non-trivial UI in 800 lines of Typescript.
 # Getting Started
 Check out the example project at https://github.com/chgibb/hydro-sdk/tree/master/example-project for documentation about getting started